-In many cases, the theory course aligns with the practical units whereby concepts and issues explored physically, are discussed in greater detail.
-Areas of study in Year 7 and 8 Health Theory include coping strategies, building resilience, responsible practices, self-responsibility, body awareness and personal identity.
+Focus themes of our Year 7 and 8 Health Theory program include coping strategies, building resilience, responsible practices, selfresponsibility, body awareness and personal identity.

 In Year 7 the Health Theory classes encourage students to explore their attitudes to friendship and effective strategies for making new friends are discussed and modelled.
-Other areas of study include aquatic safety, health benefits of physical activity, components of fitness, human anatomy, bullying and harassment, risk taking and the SafeLanding program, in which issues such as relationships, values, decision making and sexual growth are explored.
+Other areas of study include the health benefits of physical activity, components of fitness, human anatomy, bullying and harassment, risk taking and sexuality education, in which issues such as relationships, values, decision making and sexual growth are explored.
 Year 7 students are required to complete a rigorous 'Health Challenge' assessment task in the second semester of the year.

-In Year 8 Health Theory, students learn about effective and responsible communication in a range of verbal, non-verbal and electronic forms.
-The Outdoor Education program becomes integrated in Health Theory and is used as a basis for discussing themes such as self-responsibility, risk taking, nutrition and effective teamwork.
-Other areas of study in Year 8 include fitness, nutrition, protective behaviours, cyber safety, drug use, body image and identity and healthy relationships.
+In Year 8 Health Theory, students learn how to take positive action to enhance their own and others' health, safety and wellbeing.
+Students learn about effective and responsible communication in a range of verbal, non-verbal and electronic forms.
+In conjunction with the Year 8 Outdoor Education program, themes integrated in Health Theory include self-responsibility, risk taking, nutrition and effective teamwork.
+Other areas of study in Year 8 include fitness, protective behaviours, mental health, cyber safety, drug use, body image, identity and respectful relationships.